Chapter 4 Adventures in G-methods

 4.1 Doubly robust estimation

-package (Huntington-Klein and Barrett 2021).
+For demonstrating a ‘doubly robust’ estimator that combines IPW and g-computation, we use the nhefs data from the causaldata package (Huntington-Klein and Barrett 2021).
 This data come from the National Health and Nutrition Examination Survey Data I Epidemiologic Follow-up Study.

 We first calculate stabilized IP weights.